Quick-Reference Checklist

 - When it was created (on/off hours)

-- Whether she kept adequate records
+- Whether the person kept adequate records

 Without strong documentation, courts rely on testimony from staff and witnesses.